yamanidev/mohamedyamani.com/src/content/blog/big-o-notation-and-time-complexity-explained.md

 ---
-title: 'Big-O Notation and Time Complexity Explained!'
+title: "Big-O Notation and Time Complexity Explained!"
-description: 'I explain in this article what is the Big-O Notation, why it is important for engineers and the estimation of some common logic.'
+description: "I explain in this article what is the Big-O Notation, why it is important for engineers and the estimation of some common logic."
 canonicalUrl: "https://mohamedyamani.com/blog/big-o-notation-and-time-complexity-explained/"
 pubDate: 2021-02-22
 image: "/images/thumbnails/big-o-notation-and-time-complexity-explained.jpg"